What Does Batmobile Have to Do with It?

-It is a well-known fact that a lot of men love cars.
-And they strive their whole life to own “the one”.
+It is a well-known fact that a lot of people simply love cars.
+And they strive their whole lives to own “the one”.
 They study engines, electronics, tires, steering wheels, seats, and other important things for the quality and long-life of their sheet metal best friend.
-But, when it comes to choosing a car, be sure that the story will not go the same way as it goes when buying pants or shirts.
+But, when it comes to choosing a car, you can be sure that the story will not go the same way as it does when buying pants or shirts.
 Not every car “will do just fine”, to quote some of them that I had the honour to shop with.
 Oh, there will be differences.
-Yes, when it comes to cars, guys like to think about the design, materials, colour, shades, shape, and about every category that you may have thought unknown to their vocabulary.
+Yes, when it comes to cars, we like to think about the design, materials, colour, shades, shape, and about every category that you may have thought to be known or unknown to humankind.
 Why is it like that?
-Well, it’s the thing with men – they love what they love, and they will give their attention and love to it.
+Well, it’s the thing with people – we love what we love, and we will give our utmost attention and devote our love to it.
 And extra money.
-Don’t try to change them.
-Let’s face the truth, if you could choose, would you rather drive a Batmobile or a regular mobile?
+Don’t try to change that.
+Face the truth.
+If you could choose, would you rather drive a Batmobile or a regular mobile?

 What Are Microtransactions?